CasualPyDev/pgn2scid/README.md

 * automatically uncompress zipped PGN files.

-* automatically merge PGN files into one single file.
+* automatically merge multiple PGN files into one single file.

 * convert any number of PGN files to the native Scid database format without the hassle of using command line tools.